derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 with 80 million nodes.
 So how could I calculate the size of the above game tree?

-The answer is that, entirely by accident, I used properties of Haskell's laziness and the garbage collector.
+The answer is garbage collection.

-### Haskell Laziness and Garbage Collection

-When I wrote the initial code for `treeSize` I did the simplest thing
-possible:

-{% highlight haskell %}
-treeSize :: Tree a -> Int
-treeSize = length . flatten
-{% endhighlight %}

-I reckoned that this would be horribly inefficient, but that it would do me for a while.
 I initially only wanted to know the tree sizes, so my main function was like this:

 {% highlight haskell %}
 main :: IO ()